 Taking on your first order can be a little daunting, so we’ve put together some example pieces that will help you to understand what a completed order from one of our existing researchers looks like.

-As a new writer with us, all writers start off by working on undergraduate work regardless of their qualifications.
+As a new writer with us, we will start off by sourcing undergraduate work regardless of your qualifications.
 After 3 successful undergraduate pieces have been completed, we can expand your eligibility to include low level Masters work.
-As you progress through Masters level work we will look to increase this to Masters Distinction, MPhil and even PhD.
+As you progress through Masters level work we will look to increase this to Masters Distinction, MPhil and even PhD to increase the amount of work we can source for you.

 At Academic Knowledge we understand that many subjects crossover into other subjects; for example, History and Politics could be closely linked.
 If you see a subject area that has suitable work for you then you will need to submit an ‘eligibility request’ to gain access to that subject area.
 A member of the AK staff will review your eligibility request and will look to add the additional subjects onto your account.